VishveshBhat8/VehicleDamageDetection/README.md

 # Web App
 The website file is DentDetection.7z .
 Unzip it and activate it using flask in the terminal.
 Instructions are on the website which allows the user to upload files and detect the dents.
+1) Place the trained mask rcnn coco model(including logs) into 'aktwelve_mask_rcnn' directory.
-1) Use `pip install -r requirements.txt` to install all the packages necessary to run the Web App.
+2) Use`pip install -r requirements.txt` to install all the packages necessary to run the Web App.
-2) Run `python3 server_new.py'
+3) Run `python3 server_new.py'

 # Have fun!